tjhickey724/compiler_design/notes/optimization/LivenessAnalysis.md

 another variable!

 ## Liveness analysis for basic blocks
-Lets analyze the following basic 5 instruction block, where we put the number of the next use of each variable in the table, and a - if it doesn't have a next use in the block
+Let's analyze the following basic 5 instruction block, where we put the number of the next use of each variable in the table, and a "-" if it doesn't have a next use after that instruction.

 | n | instruction | i | j | t1 | t2 | a |
 | --- | --- | --- | --- | --- | --- | --- |